The 5 Best Day Hikes in Southern Utah’s National Parks

 Which way should you hike the Fairyland Loop?

-Fairyland can be hiked in either direction: prepare for a shorter (but steeper) climb going clockwise, and a longer, more gradual climb if you choose to hike it counterclockwise.
+Fairyland can be hiked in either direction: prepare for a shorter (but steeper) climb going clockwise, and a longer, more gradual rise if you choose to hike it counterclockwise.
 Parking can be a challenge in Bryce Canyon, so be sure to arrive at the trailhead early — this way you’ll be spared the hottest part of the day and you’ll have a spot for your vehicle.
 You can view a Fairyland Loop Trail map here.

 We only had time to do one hike in Bryce, and with the Fairyland Loop Trail, we got to see every feature we wanted.